Table of Contents

 The short answer is yes…..and no. Many companies think asking a few questions in their traditional job application is a good way to screen out some applicants and they aren’t wrong.
 However, the application itself can be so much more effective than that.
 Most applications have no way to give the candidate feedback as they progress through the questions.
 In other words, the candidate has no idea if they continue to keep them in the running as a candidate or knock them out.
 For example, if asked how much customer service a candidate has and he/she doesn’t have any then the candidate will feel that they are not qualified based on the simple fact that the organization is even asking the question.
 The application process should be able to give the candidate immediate feedback on each response they make.
 In this way the company continues to pre-screen the candidate but the candidate is also evaluating the fit with the company as well.
 Every company has the easy questions that are simply a yes/no (i..e, are you legally eligible to work in the US) yet very few use a combination of questions to form the pre-screen from a qualitative standpoint.

 The job application is actually a great way to start the screening process.
 Video-based applications take the process to a whole new level – we like to call these SMART job applications.
-Using video of a professional actor as the virtual interviewer allows for a more interactive, and efficient, exchange of information that leads to an engaging experience for the applicant and a screening tool for the hiring manager.
-Essentially these applications take the question and answer part of the application from a one way street of only gathering information from the applicant to company to a two-way street of sharing information back and forth that is meaningful to both the applicant and the company.
+Using video of a professional actor as the virtual interviewer allows for a more interactive, and efficient, exchange of information that leads to an engaging experience for the applicant and a screening tool for the hiring manager which allows them to focus on quality vs. quantity.
+Essentially these game changing applications take the question and answer part of the application from a one way street of only gathering information from the applicant to company to a two-way street of sharing information back and forth that is meaningful to both the applicant and the company.
+Click here to see how Chick-fil-A uses this technology.
 This is not a video interview, it is a video-based job application.
 There are several benefits to video-based applications.
 As an example, instead of just asking, what hourly rate do you expect, as a question, you can ask that question and then provide feedback depending on the answer.
 So, if the applicant says $10/hr and you pay $15, you can say, terrific, I think you will be pleased with our hourly rates.
 This also allows for opt out opportunities for the applicant when they can identify for themselves that there isn’t a fit.
+They may even share the job with their friend who might be a better fit – therefore creating a passive job seeker opportunity.

 When pre-screening is done correctly, it is absolutely legal.
 However, the same rules that always apply anytime you hire someone as it relates to Equal Employment Opportunity (EEO) issues still have to be considered when using any pre-screening tool.
 Be sure whatever tool or method you use follows these guidelines.